jonsth131/ctf.support/content/steganography/audio/_index.md

 Using either Audacity or Sonic Visualiser to show the spectrogram view of the audio.
 {{< img name="spectrogram" size="small" >}}

-## Morse signals
-To decode morse signals, this [decoder](https://morsecode.world/international/decoder/audio-decoder-adaptive.html) can be used.

 ## LSB
 LSB steganography for wave-files can be decoded using the [stegolsb](https://github.com/ragibson/Steganography) tools.